macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 75: July 19, 2020

+**Today's Progress**: #R9D75 Finished the React & Redux part of the FCC curriculum.
+Algorithm Practice @ Leetcode: "Target Sum". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 357 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 71%

 ## Day 74: July 18, 2020

 **Today's Progress**: #R9D74 Started the React & Redux part of the FCC curriculum.
 Solved a strange challenge using backtracking recursion but it is too slow.
 I will try to solve it using DP. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

-**Thoughts:** Codewars Rank 357 - 2 hours of study.
+**Thoughts:** Codewars Rank 357 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 71%

 ## Day 73: July 17, 2020